 It’s a new world and a new type of traveling.
-For the next 100 days, I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days, I’m exploring Macedonia as safely as possible.
 It’s Day #31 of 100 Days of Travel and I’m recapping where I’ve been in the last two weeks.
 If you want to see a breakdown (cities, sights, cost), check out my recap from the first half of my trip here.

 Where I’ve Been

 Besides catching up on work, I caught up on a monastery hike that I missed during my previous stays in Prilep.
 Then if was off to the cafe-happy culture of Bitola, an interesting city with a couple of weirdly unique sights.

 I met up with my friend Sam in Ohrid and we posted up for a very rainy week in the foothills above Ohrid.
 This is a city I could see myself living in for some time.
 The rain broke for a single day and we were able to explore some of Galičica National Park along with the Ohrid’s endless churches.

 And finally, we headed east on a roadtrip that started off with the sights along Lake Prespa!

 I Hiked: The Holy Mother of God (Treskavac) Monastary (Prilep, Macedonia)